 SEVENTEEN – Fear

 SEVENTEEN blew us away with their darkest music video yet.
-It is both edgy and sensual and tells a story about how love can turn bad.
-Bad feelings can become poison and ruin relationships.
-The music video does a great job of keeping the viewer at the edge of their seats.
-The colors used in the video is really a work of art and really make the video visually startling.
-Fear really does a great job of playing tricks with the camera by using different camera angles and filters.
+It is edgy and sensual and tells a story about how love can turn bad.
+Bad feelings can become poisonous and ruin relationships.
+The music video does a great job of keeping the viewer on the edge of their seats.
+The colors used in the video are a work of art and make the video visually startling.
+Fear does a great job of playing tricks with the camera by using different camera angles and filters.
 One of the most haunting and dark Kpop music videos out there.

 BLACKPINK – Ddu-du Ddu-du

 When you think of BLACKPINK you most likely picture a scene from Ddu-du Ddu-du.
-It is their best music video and does a great job of showcasing their hip-hop infused sound.
-The message is all about female empowerment and while they may be pretty on the outside, they are fierce on the inside.
-The video itself has a lot of standout moments such as the diamond-covered tank but what makes this music video so good is its ability to switch from dark themes to bright softer themes fluidly.
+It is their best music video and does a great job of showcasing their hip-hop-infused sound.
+The message is all about female empowerment, and while they may be pretty on the outside, they are fierce on the inside.
+The video itself has a lot of standout moments, such as the diamond-covered tank but what makes this music video so good is its ability to switch from dark themes to bright softer themes fluidly.
 You can easily watch this video over and over again.
-Videos like this are what made BLACKPINK the best K-pop girl group of all time.
+Videos like this made BLACKPINK the best K-pop girl group of all time.

 EXO – Love Shot

 Love Shot is one of EXO’s best songs and has one of their best choruses.
 You will have it in your head well after hearing it.
 While the song lacks energy compared to EXO’s other hits, the music video is what sets it apart.
 It does a great job of showcasing each member.
-The story is about a bank robbery but rather than using guns they are using alcohol.
-For those interested in seeing great visuals of each member, Love Shot has done it perfectly.
-The choreography is also on point and EXO is showing that they have the potential to make equally great music videos as BTS.
+The story is about a bank robbery, but rather than using guns, they are using alcohol.
+Love Shot has done it perfectly for those interested in seeing great visuals of each member.
+The choreography is also on point, and EXO is showing that they have the potential to make equally great music videos as BTS.

 (G)I-DLE – Oh My God

 By far the most artistic Kpop music video out there today.
 (G)I-DLE’s Oh My God is a very emotional song and their most powerful song to date.
-What the music video does so well is that they are able to blend art with the pain the girls are trying to express.
+What the music video does so well is that they can blend art with the pain the girls are trying to express.
 The video is very edge and artistic and does a great job of showing the different styles of each member.
-The story blends the concept of heaven vs hell and needs multiple viewings to see which one wins out.
+The story blends the concept of heaven vs. hell and needs multiple viewings to see which one wins out.

 BTS – DYNAMITE

-The music video brought a smile to people’s faces during coronavirus.
-This is a very fun music video and is their first song sung entirely in English.
-It is an upbeat disco-pop song that has a lot of funk and soul elements of the 70s.
+The music video brought a smile to people’s faces during the coronavirus pandemic.
+This is an entertaining music video and is their first song sung entirely in English.
+It is an upbeat disco-pop song with many funk and soul elements of the 70s.
 The music video was made to give off that vintage-nostalgic feeling for viewers.
 It is the definition of a hit summer Kpop music video.
-If you want the video carefully you will find many references and tributes to music legends from the past.
+If you want the video carefully, you will find many references and tributes to music legends from the past.

 BLACKPINK – Kill This Love

-Some might argue that Kill This Love is a better music video than Ddu-du Ddu-du, however, it is not the better song.
+Some might argue that Kill This Love is a better music video than Ddu-du Ddu-du; however, it is not the better song.
 The story is about the group’s goal of ending a toxic relationship by killing it.
 The music video incorporates styles from films such as Suicide Squad and Tomb Raider.
-It does a great job of mixing in the soft elements with the hard elements.
+It does a great job of mixing soft and hard elements.
 Therefore they are edgy while not being offensive.